wagjo/string-split/README.md

 * lowest memory use and almost no garbage (a tiny bit when folding)
 * `Reducer time: 80 ms`
 * `Folder time: 30 ms`

+### indexOf reducer/folder with shared String

+* Java 7 no longes shares underlying string
+* this variant uses custom String-like class, which shares data with original string
+* TODO

 ## Machine